-In 2020 a new roller skate came into the Australian market to much excitement from the local skate community.
+In 2020 a new roller skate came into the market to much excitement from the local Australian skate community.

-Due to a worldwide skate shortage there was a serious lack of skates during Covid lockdown, and it was exciting to see a local skater owned brand create an offering to fill the increasing demand for quality skates.
+Due to a worldwide skate shortage there was a serious lack of skates during the first Covid lockdown, and it was exciting to see a local skater owned brand create an offering to fill the increasing demand for quality skates.

-Over the busy Christmas period we received lots of questions about Chuffed:
+We have received lots of questions about Chuffed:

 – Are these good skates for beginners?

 – Can they be used by more advanced skaters too?

 – What style of skating are they best suited to?

 Basically, people are wondering who and what Chuffed Skates are for?
 To make it easy we’ve compiled our knowledge of the brand to give skaters a better understanding of this new option in the roller skate market.